Studies in Literature and Film (386-0-20)

 Overview of class

-From vampires and goblins to mad scientists and reanimated corpses, the monsters that stalked the pages of Victorian fiction continue to haunt our screens today.
+From vampires and goblins to sea serpents and reanimated corpses, the monsters that stalked the pages of Victorian literature continue to haunt our screens today.
 What do these monsters reveal about the subconscious fears and forbidden desires embedded in Victorian culture?
 Does Frankenstein's monster offer commentary on colonial rebellion?
+How might stories depicting supernatural sea monsters reflect both fear and fascination with new developments in the natural sciences?
 And how does Dracula's bloodlust reflect anxieties about queer sexuality?
-In this course we'll examine how writers used supernatural tales and monstrous creations to grapple with the industrial, scientific and colonial revolutions sweeping the British Empire.
-Turning to these same monsters' modern reincarnations in the second half of the course, we will also ask what their persistence into twenty-first century media has to say about our culture today.
-What shifting concerns about gender, class, race and science explain these monsters' enduring appeal - or altered appearances?
+In this course we'll examine how writers used otherworldly tales and monstrous creations to grapple with the industrial, scientific, and colonial revolutions sweeping the British Empire.
+Throughout the course, we will turn to these same monsters' contemporary reincarnations to consider what their persistence into twenty-first century media has to say about our culture today.
+What shifting concerns about gender, sexuality, class, and race explain these monsters' enduring appeal - or altered appearances?
 Along the way, we'll think about adaptation, genre, and why these nineteenth-century figures remain the blueprint for many of today's blockbusters.

 Evaluation Method